Reviewable/Reviewable/docs/repositories.md

 This setting determines whether or not to post the current completion status of the review as a status check on GitHub.
 Choose **On for visited reviews** to post only after a review has been visited at least once in Reviewable.

+### Code coverage

+You can configure Reviewable to display code coverage information next to diffs by letting it know where to fetch code coverage reports from.
+You'll need to enter a URL template that Reviewable can instantiate to grab a report for all the files at a given commit.
+The template can make use of these variables:

+* `{{owner}}`: the repo owner (or organization) username.
+* `{{repo}}`: the repo name.
+* `{{commitSha}}`: the full SHA of the target commit.

+If needed, you can also specify one additional header to send with the request.
+This will typically be an `Authorization` header that passes some kind of access token to enable access to private coverage reports.

+{:important}
+The URL template will be available to all users with read permissions on this repo, so make sure to put any sensitive secrets in the headers instead.

+{:tip}
+If you added a header we will proxy the request through our server to keep the header's value a secret.
+However, we have a short list of domains that we're willing to proxy for.
+If your URL isn't on it you'll get an error and need to get in touch with us to get it whitelisted.

+There's a button to let you easily set the report source to [Codecov](https://codecov.io), a popular code coverage report aggregation service.
+For private repos, you can generate an API access token under your account Settings > Access, and paste it as the value of the `Authorization` header.
+If you're using a self-hosted instance of Codecov Enterprise then you'll need to set the URL to something like this instead:  `https://LOCAL_CODECOV_HOSTNAME/api/ghe/{{owner}}/{{repo}}/commits/{{commitSha}}?src=extension`, with `LOCAL_CODECOV_HOSTNAME` replaced by the name of the host where you're running Codecov.

+The coverage reports must be in a format that Reviewable understands.
+Currently, we only support the Codecov native API format and Codecov's generic [inbound report format](https://docs.codecov.com/docs/codecov-custom-coverage-format).
+If you need support for a different format please [let us know](mailto:support@reviewable.io) and we'll consider it, but in general we're biased towards fetching normalized reports from aggregators.

 <a id="completion-condition"></a>

 ## Custom review completion condition